Raksha-17/Bellabeat-Fitness-Case-Study/README.md

 ![Screenshot 2023-10-09 8 41 56 AM](https://github.com/Raksha-17/Bellabeat-Fitness-Case-Study/assets/146487383/2295714f-67dc-41e0-b723-ae183d4b3ef2)
 An overview of the sleepDay_merged after transformation

 All these being done, I now have my dataset in one worksheet where I continued my data transformation by ;

 *converting the dataset into tables

-*creating named ranges with the top row (column headers) *using the formula =UNIQUE(B2:B1000) to ascertain how many users are contained in the dataset.
+*creating named ranges with the top row (column headers)

+*using the formula =UNIQUE(B2:B1000) to ascertain how many users are contained in the dataset.
 Here, we found out that there are 33 unique IDs as opposed to the 30 users expected.

 *with this formula =UNIQUE(D2:D1000) I was able to know that only 8 users logged their weight details, which means we will be working with weightinfo for 8 people as against the 33 unique users.

-*using formula =SUM(O2+P2+Q2+R2) to create a new column named Total_minutes *formatting the date columns into dd-mm-yyyy format using the date option in Text to columns too , then used the function =TEXT([C2,”dddd”) to extract the day from the date, *using the formula =CONVERT(H12,"mn","hr") to convert minutes TotalMinutesAsleep to TotalHoursAsleep and lastly, *formatting the numbered columns into two(2) decimal places.
+*using formula =SUM(O2+P2+Q2+R2) to create a new column named Total_minutes.

+*formatting the date columns into dd-mm-yyyy format using the date option in Text to columns too , then used the function =TEXT([C2,”dddd”) to extract the day from the date.

+*using the formula =CONVERT(H12,"mn","hr") to convert minutes TotalMinutesAsleep to TotalHoursAsleep and lastly,

+*formatting the numbered columns into two(2) decimal places.
 Below is a view of all columns in the dataset after cleaning and transformation;

 ![Screenshot 2023-10-09 8 49 37 AM](https://github.com/Raksha-17/Bellabeat-Fitness-Case-Study/assets/146487383/43087d09-a074-498b-a26c-24c4da06e3eb)
 The dataset after cleaning and transformation 1

 ![Screenshot 2023-10-09 8 52 18 AM](https://github.com/Raksha-17/Bellabeat-Fitness-Case-Study/assets/146487383/3dd0d5a8-0fbf-41f7-83a1-6073a9d1b717)
 The dataset after cleaning and transformation 2